kineticadb/charts/docs/GettingStarted/connecting.md

     of [ingress-nginx](https://github.com/kubernetes/ingress-nginx) and create the proper ingress records (`db.ingressController` = `nginx`).
-This will create standard ingress records which should route traffic from the Fully Qualified Domain Name (FQDN) that was provided in the Helm chart values (`db.gpudbCluster.fqdn` to the various Kinetica services).
+This will create standard ingress records which should route traffic from the Fully Qualified Domain Name (FQDN) that was provided in the Helm chart values (`kineticacluster.gpudbCluster.fqdn` to the various Kinetica services).
 API clients should connect over http/https ports (depending on cluster configuration) via:

     `http(s)://FQDN/CLUSTERNAME/gpudb-0`